-- The Adjustment of Status process allows eligible foreign national relatives of U.S. Citizens and Green Card holders who are physically present in the U.S. to obtain a Green Card without having to return to their home country to complete Immigrant Visa processing outside the U.S
+The Adjustment of Status process allows these eligible foreign national relatives of U.S. Citizens and LPR’S who are physically present in the U.S. to obtain their Green Card without having to return to their home country to complete Immigrant Visa processing at a US Consulate.

 There are generally 2 steps in the I-130 process.
 The first step is the Form I-130, which establishes the familial relationship.
-The second step is for the foreign national relative to apply for an immigrant visa or permanent resident status on the basis of the approved I-130 petition.
+The second step is for the foreign national relative to apply for an immigrant visa at a US Consulate or file Adjustment of Status.

 Step 1: Filing The I-130